JeffreySarnoff/RollingFunctions.jl/docs/src/approach/rolling.md

 ```

 `rolling` a function over windowed data repeatedly
-applies that function to each data subsequence
+applies that function to each overlapping data subsequence
 that the moving window provides.
 The length of
 each subsequence is given by the width of the window.